querycert/qcert/README.md

 ## Cleaning up

-If you want to rebuild the compiler from scratch, first clean up by
+If you want to rebuild the compiler from scratch, first do a clean up by calling:
-calling:

 ```
-make clean
+$ make clean
 ```

 or, if you also want to remove the external (Java dependencies) that may have downloaded, by calling:

 ```
-make cleanall
+$ make cleanall
 ```

 ## Building the Web demo